ytechie/msdevshow/src/render/2016/01/developer-tools-and-patterns-with-allen-underwood/index.html.md

 ### Dev Tips of the Week

- - Poor Man's t-sql Formatter
+ - Poor Man's T-SQL Formatter
   - [poorsql.com](http://poorsql.com/)
     - Plugin for SSMS
     - Plugin for Notepad++